data-lessons/gapminder-R/06-tidy-data.md

 > #### Challenge -- Putting the pieces together {.challenge}
 >
-> A colleague suggests that the more land area an individual has, the greater their income will be and that this relationship will be observable at any scale of observation.
+> A colleague suggests that the more land area an individual has, the greater their gdp will be and that this relationship will be observable at any scale of observation.
 You chuckle and mutter "Not at the continental scale," but your colleague insists.
 Test your colleague's hypothesis by:
 >
 > - Calculating the total GDP of each continent,
 >       - Hint: Use `dplyr`'s `group_by` and `summarize`
 > - Joining the resulting data.frame to the `continents` data.frame,
 > - Calculating the per-capita GDP for each continent, and
-> - Plotting per-capita income versus population density.
+> - Plotting per-capita gdp versus population density.
 >

 ## Challenge solutions